Destiny-IT-guy/linux-basic/Users/README.md

 ### sudoers.d

-Instead of putting all sudoers configuration in a single file you can create extra file in /sudoers.d to better manage your sudoers configuration. all files in this folder act as if they were sudoers file
+Instead of putting all sudoers configuration in a single file you can create extra file in /sudoers.d to better manage your sudoers configuration.
+All files in this folder act as if they were sudoers file

 ## important /etc files